 - Protection Orders

 Protection orders are also associated with penalties of domestic assault.
 Violating them may result in additional penalties.
 An individual can request a protection order or no-contact order at any point in time.
 However, these orders are necessarily issued upon a domestic assault arrest or conviction.

+The court will order a domestic abuse no-contact order (DANCO) or an order for protection (OFP).
 The order may take up to 14 days from the date of issue to come into effect.
 The court decides if a permanent order is required depending on the severity of the case details.
 If granted, these orders may be valid for up to two years and can be renewed thereafter.